make-software/casper-clarity/README.md

   yarn install  // Installs dependencies yarn build    // Builds components from packages
 ```

-You should then spin up an [nctl](https://github.com/CasperLabs/casper-node/tree/master/utils/nctl) network of nodes locally to run Clarity against.

 Now that the packages and network are ready you will need 4 terminals to get it all working: